apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 ## Python approach using pyarrow compute

-DataFusion uses [Apache Arrow](https://arrow.apache.org/) as it’s in memory data format.
+DataFusion uses [Apache Arrow](https://arrow.apache.org/) as its in-memory data format.
 This can be seen in the way that Arrow Arrays are passed into the UDFs.
-We can take advantage of the fact that [pyarrow](https://github.com/apache/arrow-rs), the python arrow wrapper, provides a variety of useful functions.
+We can take advantage of the fact that [pyarrow](https://arrow.apache.org/docs/python/), the canonical Python Arrow implementation, provides a variety of useful functions.
 In the example below, we are only using a few of the boolean functions and the equality function.
 Each of these functions takes two arrays and analyzes them row by row.
 In the below example, we shift the logic around a little since we are now operating on an entire array of